 Other urban farms are more ambitious in scale.
 Gotham Greens built three rooftop greenhouses in New York City before expanding to another in Chicago.
 The one in Chicago is more than 75,000 square feet and represents the world’s largest and most productive rooftop farm, according to the company’s website.
 It grows up to 10 million heads of leafy greens and herbs year-round.
 Gotham Greens takes a different approach than Clay Bottom Farms, focusing on advanced technology and high-capital investments.
 Their farms use hydroponics — growing plants without soil — to create premium-quality vegetables and herbs.

-From Clay Bottom Farms to Gotham Greens, there are several models to creating successful urban farms.
+From Clay Bottom Farms to Gotham Greens, there are several models for creating successful urban farms.
 Not only can they be profitable for farmers or entrepreneurs themselves, but the food grown saves money because it replaces what residents would have purchased.
 Also, food is often grown for, or surplus of it donated to, food banks, which benefits low-income residents.
-Adding jobs in the community is another obvious benefit that urban farms offer.
+Adding jobs to the community is another obvious benefit that urban farms offer.
 Several urban farms focus on hiring people who struggle to find jobs.

 There are also economic benefits related to the land.
 By occupying underutilized space such as vacant land, cities benefit in terms of upkeep costs.
 According to the nonprofit research, education, and advocacy organization SPUR, each vacant lot converted to urban agriculture saves San Francisco’s Department of Public Works $4,100 at each site.
 Property values rise, too.
 Urban Forestry & Urban Greening found increased property values in all 13 of the studies that looked at the topic.
 A report from nonprofit organization Gateway Greening found increased home values, rent, owner occupancy, and socioeconomic diversity within 0.3 miles of community gardens in St. Louis.